sandromatter/sandromatter/README.md

 ### hey! 👋

-I am an online marketing specialist and study «Digital Business Management» at the University of Applied Sciences of the Grisons.
+I am an online marketing specialist from Switzerland 🇨🇭 and study «Digital Business Management» at the University of Applied Sciences of the Grisons.
 What I like in a nutshell:

  - Mountains & mountainbikes! 🌲 ⛰️ 🚴
  - Photography & videography 📸 🎥